eissasoubhi/fleX-debug/README.md

 # fleX-debug
-An extension for Xdebug php extension inspired from https://github.com/callumlocke/json-formatter allowing navigation in printed data like tree nodes instead of scrolling up-down, up-down, up-down, up-down... >:(
+A plugin for Xdebug php extension inspired from https://github.com/callumlocke/json-formatter allowing navigation in printed data like tree nodes instead of scrolling up-down, up-down, up-down, up-down... >:(

 #Table of contents